Prescribing medicinal cannabis

 Find a product

-Doctors can apply to prescribe both plant-based products and synthetic products.
-When used for a therapeutic purpose, including:
+Prescribers can apply to prescribe both plant-based products and synthetic products when used for a therapeutic purpose, including:

 - tinctures: plant material infused in oil or alcohol